honeycombio/refinery/tools/convert/config.md

 This is the amount of time after which if the server doesn't see any activity, it pings the client to see if the transport is still alive.
-If set below 1s, a minimum value of 1s will be used instead.
 0s sets duration to 20 seconds.

 Not eligible for live reload.